 Composable, testable, declarative guardrails.
-Block prompt injections, redact PII, enforce topics, validate outputs - in two lines of code.
+Block prompt injections, redact PII, enforce topics, and validate outputs.

 dotnet add package AgentGuard --prerelease